aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 However, the bleu score is not a perfect metric.

-Implicit in the bleu score calculation is that the text has been tokenized.
+- Implicit in the bleu score calculation is that the text has been tokenized.
 For example, `I have socks.` is tokenized as `[I, have, socks.]`.
-This is not the only way to tokenize, as we'll see later. this could lead to differences in bleu score calculation across papers.
+This is not the only way to tokenize, as we'll see later.
+This could lead to differences in bleu score calculation across papers.

-It does not take into consideration semantics.
+- It does not take into consideration semantics.
 Let's say the reference translation is `I have a hamburger in my bag`.
 Candidate translation 1 is `I have a sandwhich in my bag`, and candidate translation 2 is `I have a dolphin in my bag.` They would both have the same bleu score, while we can see that candidate 2 is nonsense while candidate 1 is close.

-It was designed for English translations.
+- It was designed for English translations.
 Translations in other languages may not have the same "similar n-gram matches correlates with human-judgement of translation quality" property.

-If one of the n-gram matches is 0, the bleu score is undefined since $$log(0)$$ is undefined.
+- If one of the n-gram matches is 0, the bleu score is undefined since $$log(0)$$ is undefined.
 It is usually set to 0 in this case.
 For example, the translation `I have socks.` with reference `I have socks in my dresser.` would have a bleu score of 0 since the $$4$$-gram has precision of 0.
 This is not a good property since it is clearly a close translation.
 This can be fixed by adding 1 to all n-gram precisions, but it's not clear whether papers use this approach.

 See [this page](https://huggingface.co/spaces/evaluate-metric/bleu) for more discussion of limitations.